JoseBurgos1993/Eloof/README.md

 3. Start the server by running the application as before using:
 ### npm start
 If everything worked correctly, you should be able to see the landing page when navigating to localhost:3000.

+#Structure
+Since this is a React app, it follows the standard React organization style.
+A public folder that holds assets, and a src folder that contains pages and components.
+Since this is also a MERN app with Passport, the React portion is put in a client folder while the rest handles database management.

 # Usage
 To use the app, navigate [here](https://eloof.herokuapp.com/)!